 These results highlight the capability of Altilium's recycled CAM to deliver both quality and sustainability to the EV battery market.

-The CAM was produced as part of a collaborative research project backed by the Advanced Propulsion Centre (APC23).
+The CAM was produced as part of a collaborative research project supported by the Advanced Propulsion Center (APC23).
 Atlilium produces CAM from recycled materials for production and qualification of new EV batteries.
-The company’s EcoCathode process is able to recover over 95 percent of the critical metals, including lithium, from spent batteries, before upcycling and re-engineering them to produce modern battery chemistry materials.
+The company's EcoCathode process is able to recover over 95 percent of the critical metals, including lithium, from spent batteries, before upcycling and re-engineering them to produce modern battery chemistry materials.

 CAM is a critical component in an EV battery and is key to determining safety, durability and range.
 Currently almost all the world's CAM is produced in Asia with no manufacturing in the UK.
 Building domestic capacity for production of these battery materials will be critical for the future of the UK's automotive sector as its makes the transition to EVs.
 According to the Advanced Propulsion Centre, the UK automotive industry will need 153,000 tonnes of CAM a year by 2035, for production of over one million EVs annually.

-Altilium is now working with the UK Battery Industrialisation Centre (UKBIC) to produce battery cells using its recycled CAM, for validation with a leading automotive OEM.
-By scaling up domestic CAM production and demonstrating its manufacturability at scale, Altilium is supporting the development of a circular economy for battery materials and paving the way for a more sustainable EV industry.
+Altilium is now working with the UK Battery Industrialization Center (UKBIC) to produce battery cells using its recycled CAM, for validation with a leading automotive OEM.
+By scaling up domestic CAM production and demonstrating its manufacturing ability at scale, Altilium is supporting the development of a circular economy for battery materials and paving the way for a more sustainable EV industry.

 A recent lifecycle analysis found that CAM produced using Altilium's process could reduce greenhouse gas emissions by up to 74 percent, compared to primary raw materials from a Chinese supply chain.